enepomnyaschih/jwidget/README.md

 Breaking changes:

 - Child element rendering order is changed. jWidget always renders the component from root element down to the leafs now.
-If the same jwid is used multiple times and causes circular dependencies between jwid's, jWidget renders them in arbitrary order and prints a warning into console ([#132](https://github.com/enepomnyaschih/jwidget/issues/132))
+If the same jwid is used multiple times and causes circular dependencies between jwid's, jWidget renders them in arbitrary order and prints a warning into console.
+Also, if parent element rendering method has removed a bunch of child elements, they are removed from element dictionary.
+If all elements with specific jwid were removed, it prevents render method call for this jwid ([#132](https://github.com/enepomnyaschih/jwidget/issues/132))

 Improvements: